-The basic governmental fund financial statements can be found on pages 18 through 21 of this report.
+The basic governmental fund financial statements can be found on pages 19 through 22 of this report.

 Proprietary funds.
 Services for which the City charges customers a fee are generally reported in proprietary funds.
 Proprietary funds, like the government-wide statements, provide both long- and short-term financial information, only with more detail.
-With the disposal of the sewer system, the City maintains two Enterprise Funds, which are used to report the same functions presented as business-type activities in the government-wide financial statements.
-The City uses Enterprise Funds to account for its storm water utility system and the Arnold City Golf Course.
-The City does not utilize the second type of proprietary fund, the Internal Service Fund.
-Typically, Internal Service Funds provide services that predominantly benefit governmental rather than performing business-type functions and are used to accumulate and allocate costs internally among an entity's various functions and departments.
+The City maintains one Enterprise Fund, which is used to report the same functions presented as business-type activities in the government-wide financial statements.
+The City uses Enterprise Funds to account for its storm water utility system.
+The City maintains one Internal Service Fund, which is used to - provide services that predominantly benefit governmental rather than performing business-type functions and are used to accumulate and allocate costs internally among an entity's various functions and departments.
+The City uses Internal Service Funds to account for its self-insured medical insurance.

-The basic proprietary fund financial statements can be found on pages 22 through 25 of this report.
+The basic proprietary fund financial statements can be found on pages 23 through 26 of this report.